(konishi) Translators: andrei introduction:

-"shiritori" is a japanese game. the first says a word, the second player must say a word beginning with the last character (syllable) of the first player's word, the third playe T say a word beginning with the last character of the second player's word... and so on. the players are not supposed to say the same twice.
+"shiritori" is a japanese game. the first player says a word, the second player must say a word beginning with the last (syllable) of the first player's word, the third playe T say a word beginning with the last character of the second player's word... and so on. the players are not supposed to say the same twice.

 ugo-ugo desu